Sophie Hayes Foundation was founded in 2011 by Sophie, a British girl

 Our programmes provide coaching, facilitation and training, we help renew survivors' confidence, sense of purpose and employment prospects.
-We support survivors of human trafficking to achieve the goal of complete and sustainable freedom.
+We support survivors of modern slavery and human trafficking to achieve the goal of complete and sustainable freedom.

-A society that views and treats survivors of human trafficking with respect and allows every freed survivor to realise their potential, achieve their goals and a better future.
+A society that views and treats survivors of modern slavery and human trafficking with respect and allows every freed survivor to realise their potential, achieve their goals and a better future.